Robo3D/User-Manuals/docs/source/R1Plus/troubleshooting/index.rst

 Printing with ABS plastic
 ---------------

-ABS plastic is much more temperamental because of it's cooling properties than other types of plastic.
+ABS plastic is much more temperamental as far as cooling goes than other types of plastic.
 This is where you will see the most warping issues.
-Do not use the print cooling fan for this material.
+Try not to use the print cooling fan for this material.
 You can set this to be turned off in an ABS preset.